projectcontour/contour/design/cors-configuration.md

 Knowing how authentication works, a malicious webpage could try to force a user to execute unwanted actions on a web application in which they're currently authenticated using some social engineering.
 This could be an attack example:
 - A user who is authenticated on an online bank (`www.mybank.com`) receives an email saying that they won a brand new car.
 To get the prize, they only have to visit `www.malicious-site.com/winner` and fill out a form with some personal data.
-- When the user goes to the malicious web page, a Javascript code is executed in the background sending an AJAX request to `www.mybank.com/transfer` which is the URL used for doing money transfers on the online bank.
+- When the user goes to the malicious web page, a JavaScript code is executed in the background sending an AJAX request to `www.mybank.com/transfer` which is the URL used for doing money transfers on the online bank.
 - As the user is already authenticated on `mybank.com`, the authentication cookie is sent automatically.
 - The web application checks the cookie and as it's valid, the money transfer is performed on the victim's behalf.